Early Morning

 Hi Neighbor

-We arrived in California last week Friday.
+We arrived in California last Friday for a family reunion of sorts.
 Since then, other than out of state tourists, we have had our friendly Wisconsinite greeting acknowledged a grand total of twice.
 Though we stared people down intently as we greeted them walking by, we got an effort laden nod and a grunt that I think was hello, but could have been leave me alone, and a genuine call out greeting.
-My suspicion is that the later was a transplant from Wisconsin who had not yet been here long enough to have been tainted.
-Further observations have lead to the conclusion that no yard is complete with out the wall of China replica keeping all but the clearly invited in, out.
+My suspicion is that the latter was a transplant from Wisconsin who had not yet been here long enough to have been tainted.
+Further observations have led to the conclusion that no yard is complete without the wall of China replica keeping all but the clearly invited in, out.
 Mind you, these are observations, hardly scientific data or carefully gathered survey responses, just observations.
-There may be very friendly Californians out there waiting on a conversation starter, or they may have been warned of my imminent arrival and the dangers of starting one of those conversation with me.
+There may be very friendly Californians out there waiting on a conversation starter, or they may have been warned of my imminent arrival and the dangers of starting one of those conversations with me.

 4th Generation